min2ha/ukwa-site/content/target/81615/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May: Brexit deal possible with intensive work

 In advance of the EU Council meeting in Brussels on October 17th 2018, Theresa May said that "Intensive" work was needed to overcome differences on the Irish border and reach a Brexit deal.